Ian Holm

 Holm won the 1967 Tony Award for Best Featured Actor for his performance as Lenny in the Harold Pinter play The Homecoming.
 He won the Laurence Olivier Award for Best Actor for his performance in the title role in the 1998 West End production of King Lear.
 For his television roles he received two Primetime Emmy Award nominations for King Lear, and the HBO film The Last of the Blonde Bombshells (2003).

 Holm gained acclaim for his role in The Bofors Gun (1968), winning the BAFTA Award for Best Actor in a Supporting Role.
 He was nominated for an Academy Award for Best Supporting Actor, and won a second BAFTA Award for his role as athletics trainer Sam Mussabini in Chariots of Fire (1981).
 Other notable films he appeared in include Alien (1979), Brazil (1985), Dreamchild (1985), Henry V (1989), Naked Lunch (1991), The Madness of King George (1994), The Fifth Element (1997), The Sweet Hereafter (1997), and The Aviator (2004).
-He played Napoleon three separate times.
-He gained wider appreciation for his role as the elderly Bilbo Baggins in Peter Jackson's The Lord of the Rings trilogy and The Hobbit trilogy.
+He played Napoleon in three unrelated works between 1974 and 2001.
+He gained wider appreciation for his role as the elderly Bilbo Baggins in Peter Jackson's The Lord of the Rings (2001-2003) and The Hobbit (2012-2014) film trilogies, with the last film in the latter, 2014's The Battle of the Five Armies, being his final film role.

 Biography from the Wikipedia article Ian Holm.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.